alexwlchan/alexwlchan.net/src/_drafts/adding-watch-locations.md

   filename="photos_on_map.png"
   width="950px"
   class="screenshot"
+  alt="A map view of Lake Bohinj.
+Dotted around the map are small markers with a photo and number, showing the number of photos taken at that exact location."
 %}

 I'm pretty happy with this project -- for half an hour's work, I have a nicely-tagged set of photos and a better understanding of the location data recorded by my Apple Watch.